The One Muscle That Will Unlock Your Knee for Pain and Injury

 Popliteus Activation Exercise

 Good luck!
-Please leave a comment below to let me know if this article is helpful for you.
+Please book an appointment if you’re in need for knee treatment or leave a comment below to let me know if this article is helpful for you.